Devil Kings

-Devil Kings, known in Japan as Sengoku Basara (戦国BASARA), is a 2005 video game for the PlayStation 2, developed and published by Capcom.
+Devil Kings, known in Japan as Sengoku Basara (戦国BASARA), is a 2005 hack and slash game developed and published by Capcom for the PlayStation 2.
 It is the first installment in the Sengoku Basara franchise.
 The game's theme song for the Japanese version is "Crosswise" by T.M.Revolution.
 The western version featured a prologue, along with an original piece, due to license restrictions.
 The game was followed by several sequels and an anime series, all of them using the original title and setting of Sengoku Basara only.

 Story

 Sengoku Basara takes place during the Sengoku period, or Warring States period, of feudal Japan during which Japan was split into many minor states battling over power and land.
 The game features two historical warlords as the main protagonists: Date Masamune and Sanada Yukimura.

 Devil Kings main character is Devil King (Oda Nobunaga in Sengoku Basara).

 Gameplay

 It is a hack and slash, action game similar in concept to Devil May Cry, Dynasty Warriors and Samurai Warriors.

 Some significant gameplay changes were made to the Western versions of the game.
 Four of the characters were made non-playable and various skills were removed or added.
 The difficulty levels were shifted to make the game more difficult (with the Japanese Normal becoming Easy and Japanese Hard becoming Normal, and Easy rewards 30% less EXP and no 3rd+ weapons while Normal keeps the Japanese Normal reward).
 The fighting system was also modified, adding an element called "Priming" (one of the characters special attack was made the priming attack, and used that attack to "Prime" enemies making them more susceptible to damage and allowing for higher combo chains).